Georgia’s Kemp kicks off victory lap after contentious race

 AUGUSTA, Ga.
-(AP) — After a contentious race that drew national attention, Georgia’s soon-to-be-governor is taking a victory lap across the state and giving a glimpse of his top priorities for the year.
+(AP) — After a contentious race that drew national attention, Georgia’s soon-to-be governor said Wednesday rural job growth and cracking down on violent gangs will be among his top priorities for the year as he kicked off a victory lap across the state in advance of next week’s inauguration.

-Ahead of next week’s inauguration, Republican Gov.-elect Brian Kemp kicked off what he’s calling a “thank-you tour” Wednesday in Augusta, where he mingled with dozens of supporters at a banquet hall near Augusta National Golf Club.
+Republican Gov.-elect Brian Kemp gave a glimpse of his 2019 agenda after mingling with dozens of supporters in Augusta, the first stop on what Kemp called a “thank you tour” of nine cities that will keep him on the road through Saturday.
+The big celebration will be Monday, when Kemp gets sworn in as Georgia’s 83rd governor.

-Kemp says he plans to focus his first year in office on helping small businesses, cutting taxes and cracking down on violent gangs.
-Kemp defeated Democrat Stacey Abrams in November after Abrams conceded there weren’t enough votes for her to force a runoff.
+“Putting Georgians first, working for hard-working Georgians, that wasn’t just a campaign slogan,” Kemp told the crowd at a banquet hall across from Augusta National Golf Club, where the famed Masters tournament is played.
+“It is going to be the way that we govern.”

 Most Read Nation & World Stories